kchristin22/TIFF-transfers/README.md

 # TIFF-transfers

 This is a Google sheets add-on meant for internal use by the Thessaloniki International Film Festival transfers department.

+It executes two functions:
+* Fill pickup times from the sheet "list" to "Sheet1" based on the guests' id
+* Groups passengers for drivers, including pickup information and destination

 Demo: